Congregational Life

 Music & Fine Arts

 We are a church that believes in artistic expression!
-With choirs and instrumental enesmbles for all ages, Plymouth Church offers a great variety of opportunities to sing, play and create.
-Oppurtunties also include fine arts, culinary arts, and dramatic arts.
+With choirs and instrumental ensembles for all ages, culinary & fine arts classes, and dramatic productions, Plymouth Church offers a great variety of opportunities to sing, play and create.

 Choirs